KIO RTLS FAQ

-The number of anchors needed to cover the tracking area heavily depends on the environment of the area, as conditions are rarely ideal.
+The number of anchors you need to cover the tracking area heavily depends on the environment of the area, as conditions are rarely ideal.
 Therefore, we cannot guarantee any one-size-fits-all rule.
-The best way to find out the approximate number of anchors needed for your tracking area is to contact Eliko’s experts and provide them with the floorplan of the area and some pictures if possible.
+The best way to find out the approximate number of anchors needed for your tracking area is to contact our RTLS experts and provide them with the floorplan of the area and some pictures if possible.
 The preliminary setup for tracking can then be drafted based on the information provided.

 In general, for 2D positioning, the minimum number of anchors needed in a cell is 3.
 However, we recommend 4 anchors for additional reliability and optimal precision.
 For 3D positioning, at least 4 anchors are required in a cell.
 With 4 anchors you can cover about 50×50 m (~2500 m2), which is the maximum possible size of a cell.

 To extend the area, every subsequent cell requires only 2 additional anchors, as anchors from a previous cell can be used as well.

 In a difficult non-line-of-sight (nLoS) situation up to 10 anchors can be used in a single cell to provide the best precision possible.